pckhoi/datamatch/doc/introduction.rst

             'authors': StringSimilarity(),
         }, dfa, dfb)

-Now this should run under 1 or 2 minutes.
+Now, this should run for under 1 or 2 minutes.
 This is not the best performance that we can wring out of this dataset but very good for how little effort it requires.

 Select a threshold
 ~~~~~~~~~~~~~~~~~~

 The :class:`ThresholdMatcher <datamatch.matchers.ThresholdMatcher>` class does not require a threshold up-front because
-usually it is useful to be able to experiment with different thresholds after the matching is done.
+usually, it is useful to be able to experiment with different thresholds after the matching is done.
 Let's see what the
-pairs looks like:
+pairs look like:

 .. code-block:: python